libra/website/docs/reference/libra-cli.md

 ### Invocation

-CLI is invoked as an interactive shell.
-A user can enter commands to interact with the Libra chain.
+The CLI is invoked as an interactive shell.
+A user can enter commands to interact with the Libra blockchain.

 ### Command

-CLI commands are in the following format:
+The CLI commands are in the following format:

 ```rust
 major_command sub_command [options]